josquin-research-project/jrp-scores/README.md

 <code>make webreduced</code>

 to download the reduced form from the JRP website ([example](http://josquin.stanford.edu/data?a=humdrumreduced&f=Jos2721-La_Bernardina)).
-This will create subdirectories/subfolders in each composer directory/folder named
+This will create subdirectories in each composer directory named
 ```kern-reduced``` with the reduced rhythmic versions of the data files.